25 Year Environment Plan

 In 2015, the Government introduced the 5p plastic bag charge, a move which I resolutely supported.
 The move has been hugely successful seeing plastic bag sales in major supermarkets drop by 95%.
 Where before the average family used 140 plastic bags per year, this has been reduced to just 4.

 I am glad to see the Government taking a leading role in fighting the global scourge of plastic pollution to protect seas, oceans and, marine life.
-In August, the Prime Minister announced that a further six African Commonwealth Countries have now joined the Commonwealth Clean Oceans Alliance pledging their support to reducing plastic pollution in the oceans.
+A further six African Commonwealth Countries have now joined the Commonwealth Clean Oceans Alliance pledging their support to reducing plastic pollution in the oceans.

 Sale of Plastic Straws

-At the Commonwealth Heads of Government Summit, the Government announced its intention to ban the sale of plastic straws, a move I firmly supported given the 8.5 billion plastic straws thrown away each year that contribute to marine pollution.
+At the Commonwealth Heads of Government Summit in 2019, the Government announced its intention to ban the sale of plastic straws, a move I firmly supported given the 8.5 billion plastic straws thrown away each year that contribute to marine pollution.
 In England alone, 4.7 billion plastic straws were being used every single year and so the Government took the necessary action to ban the sale of these products to stop them entering our oceans.

-Since the ban was announced, McDonald’s have placed plastic straws with paper ones in all its UK restaurants and companies such as Weatherspoon’s have removed plastic straws from all their UK outlets.
+Since the ban was announced, McDonald’s have replaced plastic straws with paper ones in all its UK restaurants and companies such as Wetherspoon’s have removed plastic straws from all their UK outlets.

 I am proud to be part of a Government that is leading the international fight against the plastic pollution in marine environments.